Camping in Kakadu

 In the town of Jabiru, nestled amongst a luscious, tropical rainforest garden, you’ll find Anbinik Kakadu Resort.
 Anbinik has something for every type of traveller from self-contained cabins, powered and unpowered campsites to safari style bush bungalows.

-The resort also has a beautiful communal area including a swimming pool and BBQs and is walking distance to the Jabiru town where you’ll find a supermarket, library, post-office, medical centre and other community facilities.
+The resort also has a beautiful communal area including a swimming pool and BBQs and is walking distance from the Jabiru town where you’ll find a supermarket, library, post-office, medical centre and other community facilities.

 Mary River Roadhouse